From Manual to AI: A Bitbucket Team's Guide to AI Code Review

 For detailed setup instructions, see our Bitbucket Server AI Code Review Guide.

 Pricing: Git AutoReview costs $14.99/team/month — not per user.
-Free tier: 5 reviews/month with no time limit.
+Free tier: 10 reviews/day with no time limit.

 Install the VS Code extension, connect your Bitbucket repo, run a review.
 Free tier has no time limit.